 Grilled Halibut

-- 3 tbsp olive or avocado oil
+- 3 tablespoons olive oil or avocado oil

 - pinch cayenne optional